Nicholas-Nazario/twitterLens/README.md

 ## Coding Standards

-### Python

-The Twitter Lens Team follows the PEP8 coding standard for all Python scripts

-### JavaScript

-The Twitter Lens Team follows the ES6 coding standard for all JavaScript scripts
+The Twitter Lens Team follows the ES6 coding standard for all JavaScript files

 ## Linters

-The Twitter Lens Team makes use of the following linters to enforce our coding standards

-### Python

-The Twitter Lens Team used __pylint__ as a python linter to enforce PEP8 standards

-### JavaScript

 The Twitter Lens Team used __ESLint__ as a javascript linter to enforce ES6 standards

 ## Third Party Components